-Even if you don’t understand what the Japanese guide is talking about, it is still a better way to enjoy the orchard than relying on your feet.
+Even if you don’t understand what the Japanese guide is saying, it is still a better way to enjoy the orchard than relying on your feet.

-For those who prefer to stroll around the orchard themselves, refer to HERE for the orchard’s Japanese map, which will give you a visual idea of what to expect on the day.
+For those who would prefer to stroll around the orchard themselves, refer to HERE for the orchard’s Japanese map, giving you a visual idea of what to expect on the day.

 Another highlight of Maipari Miyakojima Tropical Orchard is the Miyako Horse.
 The Japanese native horse breed is designated as an Okinawan natural monument.
 Categorized as pony, they are smaller in shape, but their hoofs are large and hard, suitable for walking on the hard Ryūkyū limestone promenade, and helped the islanders with farming.